-This ClipArt gallery offers 67 illustrations of textile manufacturing including ginning, scutching, carding, spinning, weaving, knitting, and finishing of cotton, wool, and other fibers.
+The Textile Manufacturing ClipArt gallery offers 103 illustrations of ginning, scutching, carding, spinning, weaving, knitting, and finishing of cotton, wool, and other fibers.
 This gallery illustrates commercial scale processes.
 For illustrations of hand weaving, please see the Fabric Arts gallery in the Crafts section.

 A bundle of goods corded for transportation.